msiuser47/TryHackMe/rooms/defensive/forensics/boogeyman-1/README.md

 **Difficulty:** Medium
 **Skills Demonstrated:** Email Header Analysis, Phishing Triage, LNK File Forensics, Base64/PowerShell Payload Decoding, Windows PowerShell Event Log Analysis, Network Traffic Analysis (Wireshark/Tshark), C2 Traffic Identification, CyberChef Decoding

-> **Attribution Note:** This write-up documents my walkthrough of the *BoogeyMan 1* room.
-The investigative methodology follows the approach originally published by **rla.s1** ("BoogeyMan 1 - TryHackMe Write-up," Medium, May 8, 2026).
-I replicated and verified the same steps independently as part of my learning process and portfolio; credit for the original technique/approach goes to the author.
-Screenshots from the original source are not reproduced here — this report is text/finding-based only.

 ---